 Other Practical Tips

 Where to Stay

 San Luis city is the perfect base to discover the surrounding area, including the Sierra de las Quijadas National Park.
-It’s better to stay downtown so you get to feel the city vibe.
-Most of the nice hotels are along the Illia Avenue, next to the main square (Pringles).
+It’s better to stay downtown, so you get to feel the city’s vibe.
+Most of the nice hotels are along Illia Avenue, next to the main square (Pringles).
 We stayed at the Quintana Hotel located along the avenue.
-Our room was comfortable and we were able to walk everywhere.
-However, nearby Vista Suites, Spa & Golf is probably the best hotel in town.
-Other nice hotels in the same street are the Hotel Aiello and the Gran Hotel San Luis.
+Our room was comfortable, and we were able to walk everywhere.
+However, nearby Be Haus Temporary Apartments is probably the best accommodation in town.
+Other good hotels on the same street are the Hotel Aiello and the Gran Hotel San Luis.

 San Luis is some 500 miles (800 kilometers) east of Buenos Aires.
 You mostly cross the wet pampas until you get to the desert.
 Cars take some 9 hours, while buses 12 hours.
 Buses in Argentina are brilliant.
 The best offer a fully reclining seat, food, entertainment, and a professional driver that never exceeds speed limits.
 Buses leave from Retiro bus station in central Buenos Aires.
 We took the night one and slept all through the journey.
 There are buses from Córdoba (7 hours), Mendoza (4 hours), and San Juan (4 hours).
 Flights from Aeroparque in Central Buenos Aires to San Luis take 1.5 hours.